Hotels near St Bonaventure Indian School

 Which hotels near St Bonaventure Indian School are good for families?

 Several hotels near St Bonaventure Indian School are well-suited for families.
-Comfort Suites Gallup East Route 66 and I-40 (42.46 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-TownePlace Suites by Marriott Gallup (42.51 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Holiday Inn Express Hotel & Suites Gallup East by IHG (42.56 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Comfort Suites Gallup East Route 66 and I-40 (42.46 mi, from $135/night), TownePlace Suites by Marriott Gallup (42.51 mi, from $238/night), and Holiday Inn Express Hotel & Suites Gallup East by IHG (42.56 mi, from $159/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Which hotels near St Bonaventure Indian School are good for team or group travel?